Nirovision/mimiron/README.md

 > [Mimiron](http://www.wowhead.com/npc=33350/mimiron) is one of the Titanic Watchers.
 He once resided at the Temple of Invention, but is absent during the time of Loken's rebellion.

-Mimiron a CLI tool whose purpose is to be the glue between your tfvars and Terraform config.
+Mimiron is a CLI tool whose purpose is to provide a better workflow when manging tfvars.

-When all of your Terraform config is completely modular, the only sane way to manage variables is to store them inside a `variables.json` file and pass that along when you run `terraform apply -var-file=variables.tf`... but where do you store `variables.json`?
+When all of your Terraform config is completely modular, the only sane way to manage variables is to store them inside a `variables.json` file and pass that along when you run `terraform apply -var-file=variables.json`... but where do you store `variables.json`?

-Our MVP approach is to store variables inside a separate git repository.
-Inside the Terraform deployments repo, create a link between the two via `git submodules`, making sure to specify the commit SHA.
+Our approach is to store non-critical variables inside the same repository as our Terraform config.
+Critical variables like AWS secrets, database master password are stored elsewhere and pulled in via environment variables e.g. `TF_VAR_AWS_ACCESS_KEY`.

-This approach is super simple and works but it can be quite cumbersome when you want to make updates.
+We want to make simple tasks such as bumping an image version simple and Mimiron is a small CLI tool that does that.
 Mimiron provides a few commands to help automate the cumbersome tasks away.

 ## Installation